kimjoonghokim/Fetch/search/SSDP/README.md

 ---

 ⚡ **In short:**
-SSDP = *beam search with semantic clustering, dynamic scoring, diversity incentives, and depth-aware pruning*.
+SSDP = *tree search with semantic clustering, dynamic scoring, diversity incentives, and depth-aware pruning*.
-It efficiently explores reasoning paths, balances exploration/exploitation, and adapts to problem co
+It efficiently explores reasoning paths, balances exploration/exploitation, and adapts to problem complexity.